nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/6_project.md

     Transforming research into real-world innovations: laser-filtering eyewear and nanostructured LED coatings
 </div>

-3. Flexible Thin-Film Solar Cells – Currently under development, these lightweight and adaptable solar cells are designed to optimize renewable energy systems.
+<strong>Flexible Thin-Film Solar Cells</strong> – Currently under development, these lightweight and adaptable solar cells are designed to optimize renewable energy systems.
 My contributions include collaborating with experts on the design and simulation of these innovative energy solutions.
-4. Energy-Saving Glass Films for Buildings – These thin films, still in the development phase, are designed to enhance energy efficiency in buildings by regulating temperature, keeping interiors warm in winter and cool in summer.
+<strong>Energy-Saving Glass Films for Buildings</strong> – These thin films, still in the development phase, are designed to enhance energy efficiency in buildings by regulating temperature, keeping interiors warm in winter and cool in summer.
 My work focuses on contributing to their application and performance optimization for sustainable building solutions.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/P6_5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}